bkushigian/bkushigian.github.io/_posts/2018-06-03-optimizing-javac-plugin.markdown

 There is also the issue of parentheses.
 It would be nice to simplify `1 + (a +
 5) + 4` in `complicatedConstantFold()` but we don't.
-That can be added easily enough, though and may be a fun exercise for the reader.
+That can be added easily enough though and may be a fun exercise for the reader.